vishak-kavalur/visitor-management/docs/user-guide.md

 - Real-time dashboard with analytics
 - Role-based access control
 - Real-time notifications via Socket.IO
+- Face recognition for visitor verification and check-in

 The system runs on the following components:
 - Main web application: Port 4000